TheresaLui/SelfHelpContent_v2/articles/microsoft.intune/intuneservice-diagnostic-serviceprincipalname.md

 To remediate this situation we advise:

 Step 1.
 In the [Azure portal](https://portal.azure.com/), choose Azure Active Directory > Enterprise Applications, and then choose Application type of All Applications and hit apply.

 Step 2.
 Search for **<!--$IntuneAppNames-->[IntuneAppNames]<!--/$IntuneAppNames -->**.

 Step 3.
 Click the Application and then click Properties from the Management menu.

 Step 4.
 Set the enabled for sign on value to YES and hit save.

+Step 5.
+Open the Intune application in the Azure portal.